sowmyadsl/volunteer_tracker/README.md

   volunteer_tracker=# CREATE DATABASE volunteer_tracker_test WITH TEMPLATE volunteer_tracker;

 * You can clone this repository to your machine, navigate to the file path in your terminal, and run 'app.rb' by typing '$ruby app.rb'.
-If you chose to clone the repository, after you run 'app.rb' you will need to copy the localhost path into your web browswer.
+If you chose to clone the repository, after you run 'app.rb' you will need to copy the localhost path into your web browser.
 The standard localhost for Sinatra is port 4567.

 ## Built With